Cognitive Ethnography Projects

 1. Remember that you cannot collect any video data until you have obtained informed consent.

 2. Make observations: You may already have observed, photographed, and interviewed some members of the community.
 In this project you should conduct a more systematic study of the ways that people make meaning in everyday activity.
-Talk to the users and observe them in the activity.
+Talk to the people and observe them in the activity.
 Take notes on their activities, describe their tasks, and videotape a person or, preferably, persons interacting with their environment or with one another.
 Collect at least 15 minutes of video.

 3. Create an index and select clips for analysis: Using the method introduced in project 4, create an index for your video.
 Select clips totaling at least 30 seconds duration for analysis.

-Project 7.
-Analysis of Activity in Video: Due March 13, 2008
+Project 5.
+Analysis of Activity in Video

 2. Write up the analysis.
 Be sure your analysis makes use of the concepts in the readings.